websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/architecture.md

 **Customization:** The `PortletA Filter` intercepts and modifies requests to and responses from `PortletA`, affecting the content `PortletA` displays.

 Component WAR and module JAR projects install as [OSGi bundles](https://www.osgi.org/) (modules).
-Liferay's OSGi framework defines the module lifecycle, enforces dependencies, defines the class loading structure, and provides an API and CLI ([Felix Gogo Shell](../../liferay-internals/fundamentals/using-an-osgi-service.md)) for managing modules and components.
+Liferay's OSGi framework defines the module life cycle, enforces dependencies, defines the class loading structure, and provides an API and CLI ([Felix Gogo Shell](../../liferay-internals/fundamentals/using-an-osgi-service.md)) for managing modules and components.
 The Core is configured via [portal properties files](../../installation-and-upgrades/reference/portal-properties.md) and [System Settings](../../system-administration/configuring-liferay/system-settings.md).

 The service components provide business functionality.